Estonian state-owned airline Nordica offers to take over Kerry to Dublin route

 The airport was braced for Stobart pulling out and it is owed less than €400, Mr Mulhern said.

 The PSO contract process allows for a replacement carrier to be appointed, without going through the full tender process, should an appointed carrier cease to operate.
-This could see another carrier take on the remainder of the current contract relatively swiftly.
+This could pave the way for another carrier take on the remainder of the current contract relatively swiftly.

 There are also contingency plans for dealing with a financial loss to the airport should the vacuum continue for the next seven months when the PSO contract is out to tender again.

-The subsidised route is considered vital for Kerry tourism and business and it serves an important role in carrying cancer patients and others for medical treatment in Dublin.
+The subsidised route is considered vital for Kerry tourism and business.
+It also serves an important role in carrying cancer patients and others for medical treatment in Dublin.

 Passenger numbers had been growing prior to the pandemic and more than 58,000 people flew on Dublin Kerry route in 2019.